calebstride/personal-site-generator/README.md

 ## **Experimental**

-- Adding the class of either numberedMenu or numbered will change how the page menu is created.
+- Adding the class of either numberedMenu or numbered will change how the page menu (id=docMenuArea) is created.